What was Next Generation Programme all about?

 Attending the Agri-Summit offered opportunities to engage directly with peers from around the world in an engaging and stimulating program designed by youth for youth.
 The Agri-Summit featured topics selected through an open call for ideas from young scientists and included workshops, innovation labs, social media training, a knowledge-sharing café and an entrepreneurship competition.

 The judging panel also selected the following as the N-GAGE champions:

 Modern crop protection using tools farmers have at hand (Simon Appeltans)

 The management of plant diseases using botanicals and ICT in Nigeria (Apolowo Oluropo Ayotunde)

 Drone technology to tackle pests in Botswana (Antonette Ncube)

-The N-GAGE Champions each get a Euro €5,000 seed fund to facilitate their project, spread over the period of one year.
-For one year, we will mentor these young champions within their project, linking them with seasoned researchers and practitioners.
-We will also train them on new ways to advocate and network using innovative communication and networking tools.
+The N-GAGE Champions each got a €5,000 seed fund to facilitate their project, spread over the period of one year.
+For one year, they are being mentored, linking them with seasoned researchers and practitioners.
+They are also receiving training on new ways to advocate and network using innovative communication and networking tools.

-The champions will join the other 45 sponsored winners and attend the Next Generation Agri-Summit (19-24 May) in Ghent, Belgium and have the opportunity to network with agricultural specialists from all over the world at the IUPAC International Conference.
+The champions joined the other 45 sponsored winners and attended the Next Generation Agri-Summit (19-24 May) in Ghent, Belgium and had the opportunity to network with agricultural specialists from all over the world at the IUPAC International Conference.